goitom/project_1_blog_post/README.md

 * What if any factors can predict attitudes about diversity in the workplace?

 ### 2. Data Understanding
-As a first step in answering these questions, we will look at the 2017 Stack Overflow Survey results.
-For the first two questions, we will focus on the column `HomeRemote`, which corresponds to the following question:
+To answer these questions, we will look at the 2017 Stack Overflow Survey results.
+For the first two questions, we focus on the column `HomeRemote`, which corresponds to the following question:

 > How often do you work from home or remotely?